-Our goal is a set of construction drawings for a new urban plaza located in the Willamette Valley.
-This new plaza must support an expanded program of elements and will incorporate design solutions that follow best management practices.
+Our goal is a set of construction drawings for a new community garden located in the Willamette Valley.
+This new garden must support an expanded program of elements and will incorporate design solutions that follow best management practices.
 The design will need to address urban plaza needs, universal accessibility, bicycle parking, lighting and storm water best management practices.
 The final construction drawing set will require you to prepare several different plan drawings including but not limited to: site plan, grading plan, dimensioning plan, lighting plan, and planting plan.
 Sections, elevations, and details, sufficient to bid and construct your design, will also be included in your submission.

 The term will commence with a series of site visits to plazas and courtyards around the campus area which will focus on strategies for grading, materiality and construction dimensioning.
-The first Saturday of the term January 14th, students will take an all day field around Eugene.
-THIS FIELD TRIP IS REQUIRED.
+The first Friday of the term January 11th, students will take field around Campus.
 We will review the programmatic intentions for the new plaza.
-During the field trip around Eugene we will visit a number of landscapes in and around the University of Oregon campus, finishing the field trip with a seminar on outdoor lighting.
+During the field trip around Campus we will visit a number of landscapes in and around the University of Oregon campus, finishing the field trip with a seminar on outdoor lighting.
 The students will be required to photograph, sketch, measure key plaza features i.e., paving material, drainage systems, bollard, lighting and all other materials to be used in the final design.
 The goal is to use these sketches and conversations to prepare us for the work that will be required in the preparation of your construction drawings.

 The first two weeks will focus on defining what landscape construction drawings are, where they fit into the design process and how they are part of the larger construction package.
-Through a series of lectures, readings, and assignments, students will practice drawing layout plans, grading plans and the detailing of key elements for the plaza.
+Through a series of lectures, readings, and assignments, students will practice drawing layout plans, grading plans and the detailing of key elements for the community garden.
 In addition to this work, we will use current CAD base drawings to study design options in plan view, 3D models, and section/elevations to assist in our thinking about these structures and landscape elements.